CoSMoMVPA/CoSMoMVPA/doc/source/cosmomvpa_concepts.rst

 Dataset
 ^^^^^^^
-Given the general formulation of *patterns* as used in MVPA, this section will describe a framework that can be used to to MVPA in Matlab easily.
-Inspired by PyMVPA_, the matrix representation of :ref:`patterns <mvpa_concepts>` is expanded to form the concept of a *Dataset*, which does not only the sample-by-feature data matrix but also attributes associated with samples ('sample attributes'), features ('feature attributes'), or the whole dataset ('dataset attributes').
-A dataset in CoSMoMVPA can be visualized as follows:
+Given the general formulation of :ref:`patterns <mvpa_concepts>` as used in MVPA, this section will describe a framework that can be used to to MVPA in Matlab easily.
+Inspired by PyMVPA_, the matrix representation of patterns is expanded to form the concept of a *Dataset*, which contains:

+    - a sample-by-feature data matrix.
+    - sample attributes: attributes for each sample (row) in the data matrix.
+    - feature attributes: attributes for each feature (column) in the data matrix.
+    - dataset attributes: general attributes that are not linked specifically to samples or features.

+In analogy with a table with data, the sample attributes can be seen as the row headers and the feature attributes as the column headers.
+However, each sample and feature (i.e. row and column) can have multiple attributes associated with them.

+For example, an fMRI dataset in CoSMoMVPA can be visualized as follows:

 .. figure:: _static/cosmo_dataset.png